Prajwal6394/Frontend-dev/README.md

 2. **Admin Panel**:
    - Administrators can access the admin panel to manage the courses.
-   - Administrators can create, update, and delete courses.

 4. **Material-UI (MUI) Design**:
    - The user interface is designed using the Material-UI (MUI) library, providing a modern and visually appealing look and feel.